A positivity property in the based ring of the lowest two-sided cell: Introduction

 where the integral is over the tempered principal series of $H$, and the cancellation on the last line follows from \eqref{eqn SL2 w0 decay property}.
 This symmetry property matches the formulas in \cite[Cor.
 2.12]{SL2} and explains them.
 However, necessity of the cancellation shows that $t_{w_0} Jt_{w_0}$ is more complicated in general than $t_{w_0}Jt_{d_{\cc_0}}$.

-To compare with \cite{SL2} for off diagonal elements in $t_d Jt_{d'}$, the coincidence of signs in Corollary \ref{cor symm and pos dc0} statements 1 and 2 (b) indicates that one must twist by the automorphism of $K(\Bb\times\Bb/G^\vee)$ induced by swapping the factors.
+To compare with \cite{SL2} for off-diagonal elements in $t_d Jt_{d'}$, the coincidence of signs in Corollary \ref{cor symm and pos dc0} statements 1 and 2 (b) indicates that one must twist by the automorphism of $K(\Bb\times\Bb/G^\vee)$ induced by swapping the factors.
 (For example, \cite{Nie} differs from \cite{XiLowIII} by this swap.) \end{ex}